-The Stern Pro Circuit (SPC), presented by the Replay Foundation and IFPA is a series of 20 high-level pinball tournaments held throughout each season, starting with the 2018 season.
-We will be tracking the WPPR performance by players in these events, with the top 40 qualifiers being invited to the Stern Pro Circuit Final held in Chicago, IL.
+The Stern Pro Circuit (SPC), presented by the Replay Foundation and International Flipper Pinball Association (IFPA) is a series of 20 high-level pinball tournaments held throughout each season.
+We will be tracking the World Pinball Player Rankings (WPPR) performance by players in these events, with the top 20* qualifiers being invited to the Stern Pro Circuit Championship held in Chicago, IL*.

 The Stern Pro Circuit is a series of pinball tournaments promoted by Stern Pinball, Replay Foundation and the International Flipper Pinball Association.
 This document specifies the official operating rules and regulations of the SPC.
 The SPC coordinators are Doug Polka, Mark Steinman, Elizabeth Cromwell, Josh Sharpe and Zach Sharpe.

 Players who participate in any of the SPC events will be awarded points for the Circuit standings, as described below.